Location: Thesen Islands, WC, RSA

 Thesen Island was previously owned by the Thesen family (early settlers in Knysna) and used as a timber processing plant for more than 80 years.
 In 1974 the island was sold to Barloworld and the factory was enlarged.
-But by the early 90’s there was growing community concern about the environmental and industrial pollution, noise and traffic caused by the factory’s activities and in 1991 CMAI, a Multidisciplinary Urban Design, Architectural and Land Planning design firm, proposed a complete redevelopment of the island.
+By the early 90’s there was growing community concern about the environmental and industrial pollution and in 1991 CMAI, proposed a complete redevelopment of the island.

-New Urbanist liveable neighbourhoods - in both a rural and urban setting - are hamlets or villages built to reduce dependency on cars, provide easy access to public and commercial amenities, increase community interactivity, increase cost-effectiveness of services and provide a simplified but higher quality of lifestyle.
+New Urbanist liveable neighbourhoods are built to reduce dependency on cars, provide easy access to public and commercial amenities, increase community interactivity and provide a simplified but higher quality of lifestyle.
 Emphasis is placed on the creation of quality public spaces.

-As a result, one of the delights and arguably one of the most successful aspects of Thesen Islands is its cohesive system of open spaces.
+As a result, one of the delights and successful aspects of Thesen Islands is its cohesive system of open spaces.
 A network of tree lined and pedestrian friendly streets link the neighbourhood amenities such as the commercial village centre – called “Harbour Town”, complete with communal mooring facilities, open space and sports facilities which are favoured by the entire community.

 Today, Thesen Islands is viewed and acclaimed by many people as one of the premier Marinas and Waterfront developments in the world.

-The project, and the design team has won numerous local International Awards and has been awarded Blue Flag status for years and years.
+The project, and the design team has won numerous local International Awards.